Should You Foam Roll Your IT Band? + 6 Exercises To Loosen The ITB

 Incorporating a progressive strength training plan aimed at strengthening the gluteus maximus, gluteus medius, and tensor fasciae latae will help reduce internal rotation and excessive compression, thus alleviating the compressive forces experienced by the fat pad.

-Check below for exercises aimed at strengthening the hip abductors.
+Keep scrolling below for strengthening exercises aimed at the hip abductors.

 #2: Running Gait